joholo/molten/README.md

 **Molten** gives you classes to create grids based on columns and rows.
 You can nest rows and columns within rows and columns to help you build complex layouts.
 There is no limit to how many grids you can nest.
+To get scrollbars on overflow you need to wrap the content in a div with class scroll-y or scroll-x.

 ![nested-column-row-grid](https://f.cloud.github.com/assets/974723/353690/b219c26e-a088-11e2-9a21-dc14abd763b0.gif)